OfficeDev/generator-office/readme.md

 $ npm start
 ```

 Browsersync will start a HTTPS server, which includes a self-signed SSL cert that your development environment must trust.
-Refer to our doc [Adding Self-Signed Certificates as Tusted Root Certificate](src/docs/ssl.md) for instructions on how to do this.
+Refer to our doc [Adding Self-Signed Certificates as Trusted Root Certificate](src/docs/ssl.md) for instructions on how to do this.

 Browse to the 'External' IP address listed in your console to test your web app across multiple browsers and devices that are connected on your local network.